-There is no requirement for how bad someone’s eyesight has to be to use a cane, as vision loss can come in many different forms.
+There is no requirement for how bad someone’s eyesight has to be to use a cane, as vision loss can come in many different forms- my case manager for vocational rehabilitation services recommended I start using a cane right before college and referred me for O&M training.
 Someone can have 20/20 eyesight on the standard eye chart but still require a cane due to central vision loss, like with macular degeneration.
-Some people who have no usable eyesight still prefer the white cane with the red bottom, but most use the all white cane- more on that in a minute.
-Read my essay on my blindness cane for White Cane Day 2016 here.
+Some people who have no usable eyesight still prefer the white cane with the red bottom.
+Many people with no usable eyesight use the all white cane- more on that in a minute.

 All white cane

 The classic all white cane is used by people who consider themselves totally blind with no usable vision.
-These are the canes most people think of when they imagine a blindness cane- a long, rigid cane made of fiberglass or aluminum, with a solid metal tip and smooth white finish.
-Some types of white canes are telescopic and collapse to be about nine inches long, which makes them more portable- no worries about propping up a long rigid cane when sitting down.
+These are the canes most people think of when they imagine a blindness cane.
+It’s a long, rigid cane made of fiberglass or aluminum, with a solid metal tip and smooth white finish.
+Some types of white canes are telescopic and collapse to be about nine inches long.
+This makes them more portable- no worries about propping up a long rigid cane when sitting down.

-The white cane is endorsed by the National Federation for the Blind and people can apply to receive a free white cane at their website here.
+The white cane is endorsed by the National Federation for the Blind.
+People can apply to receive a free white cane on their website.
 The white cane has also been the cane of choice for many blind characters in TV and movies, including Isaac in “The Fault in our Stars.”
-Read more about my favorite Disney character who also has vision loss here.

 White and red striped cane

 Red and white striped canes look a bit like candy canes and are used by people who are deafblind.
-This does not necessarily mean someone is totally deaf and/or totally blind, but rather that they have both vision loss and hearing loss.
+This does not necessarily mean someone is totally deaf and/or totally blind.
+Rather, it means that they have both vision loss and hearing loss.
 People with vision loss who are traveling with someone who has hearing loss may also choose to use a striped cane.

 Glow in the dark cane

-I use a glow in the dark cane for navigating at night when I will be crossing the street or otherwise navigating a busy area.
+I use a glow in the dark cane for navigating at night.
+It is helpful for when I will be crossing the street or otherwise navigating a busy area.
 My particular cane has three white segments that glow green, a red reflective bottom segment, and a large rolling ball tip.
 The cane is not battery powered, but “charges” when exposed to light for several hours, and then glows brightly in the dark.
 This cane tends to be a bit heavier so I mainly use it outside.
-Read my post on how my blindness cane has increased my independence here.

 Solid yellow cane, or other color